ronmrcdo/laravel-inventory/README.md

-# Inventory Package for Laravel :construction: WIP :construction:
+# :construction: Inventory Package for Laravel

 This package is currently in development